Tarsus, Mersin

 With a history going back over 6,000 years, Tarsus has long been an important stop for traders and a focal point of many civilisations.
 During the Roman Empire, it was the capital of the province of Cilicia.
-It was the scene of the first meeting between Mark Antony and Cleopatra, and the birthplace of St Paul the Apostle.
+It was the scene of the first meeting between Mark Antony and Cleopatra, and the birthplace of Paul the Apostle.

-Tarsus is home to one of Turkey's most famous high schools, the Tarsus American College (TAC).

-Tarsus is served by Adana Şakirpaşa Airport and is connected by TCDD trains to both Adana and Mersin.
+Tarsus was served by Adana Şakirpaşa Airport, replaced in August 2024 by Çukurova International Airport; and is connected by Turkish State Railways to both Adana and Mersin.

 Etymology

 The ancient name Tarsos is derived from Tarsa, the original name given to the city by the Hittites, who were among the earliest settlers of the region.
 That in turn was possibly derived from the name of the storm god Tarḫunz.
 During the Hellenistic era Tarsus was known as Antiochia on the Cydnus (Αντιόχεια του Κύδνου, Antiochia ad Cydnum), to distinguish it from Syrian Antioch.
 The Romans knew it as Juliopolis, while it was Darson in Western Armenian and Tarson in Eastern Armenian.

 According to the Suda, the city was founded by Perseus after he fought the Isaurians and the Cilicians.
 An oracle told him to found a city in the place where the flat (ταρσός) of his foot would touch the earth while he was dismounting from his horse after the victory.